 See where immigrants come to Canada from, which provinces they settle in, how trends have evolved over time for different migration types – foreign workers, students, permanent residents.

 Canada is a country of immigrants.
 It has one of the highest rates of migration intensity of any country in the world (second only to Australia).
-In 2014 nearly half a million temporary residents and a quarter of a million permanent residents arrived in Canada,
+In 2016, over half a million temporary residents and over a quarter of a million permanent residents arrived in Canada.

-In recent years migration patterns to Canada have changed rapidly.
+In recent years, migration patterns to Canada have changed rapidly.
 While permanent migration has remained remarkably steady, temporary migration has grown rapidly over the past decade.
-In particular temporary migration of foreign workers has doubled between 2000 and 2014.
+Particularly, temporary migration of foreign workers has doubled between 2000 and 2016, with a small dip in 2015.

 Asian countries are the fastest growing senders of migrants to Canada, in particular from South Asia and South East Asia.
-Specifically, China, India, and the Philippines are the largest sources of origins for new immigrants to Canada and together provide approximately a third of all Canada’s incoming residents.
+Specifically, China (15%), India (15%), and the Philippines (7.4%) are the largest sources of origins for new immigrants to Canada and together provide over a third of all Canada’s incoming residents.

-Globally, Canada’s international student programs are the largest driver for temporary migration to Canada accounting for approximately 200,000 temporary residents in 2014.
+Globally, Canada’s international student programs are the largest driver for temporary migration to Canada accounting for approximately 270,000 temporary residents in 2016.
 Further, the increase in temporary migrants to Canada is almost exclusively due to substantially rising numbers of international students coming from the low and middle income countries.
-China provides the most striking example, with a six-fold increase in international students between 2000 and 2014.
+China provides the most striking example, with an almost eight-fold increase in international students between 2000 and 2016.

 How to use this data